ionathas78/200324-CodeQuiz/README.md

 > I wanted to make a fun game to quiz students on JavaScript essentials.
 > This is my result.

+I wanted to make a dynamic, mobile-responsive quiz game that would have exciting rules, where the question / answer set would be completely modular and independent of the game code.
+Ideally, I wanted to implement different levels of difficulty that would have different start times and point schedules, with separate high score tables for each level.
+I didn't have quite enough time to code that.
+Maybe next time...

 ## User Story